-LPAs that apply for certification acceptance will go through an evaluation process that includes a written application, participation in the CA Training Series, payment of a nonrefundable application review fee, and an oral interview.
+LPAs that apply for certification acceptance will go through an evaluation process that includes completion of a computer-based training, a written application, completion of the CA Certification Academy, payment of a nonrefundable application review fee, and an oral interview.
 ADOT LPA Section conducts a thorough review of the LPA's processes, staff qualifications, resources, experience, etc., to successfully administer federally funded projects.
 LPAs must meet all qualification requirements to be approved under the Certification Acceptance Program; completing the process does not guarantee approval to become a certified LPA.

 Initially, approval is granted on a probationary basis pending satisfactory performance on the first project completed under the Certification Acceptance Program.
 During the first project, ADOT LPA Section will exercise a high degree of oversight to ensure the LPA's compliance with all requirements identified above.
-Upon successful completion of the first project, the LPA will be granted full certification under the Certification Acceptance Program.
+Upon successful completion of the first project, the LPA will be certified under the Certification Acceptance Program.